Joseph Kamwendo

 Joseph Kamwendo (born 23 October 1986) is a retired Malawian international footballer.
-He is now coaching Walter Nyamilandu Football Academy.
+He is now a caretaker coach at a Lilongwe based team Creck Sporting.

 Career

 Kamwendo was the first foreigner to be bestowed the Soccer Star of the Year in Zimbabwe.
 In 2005, he received the award as a player of CAPS United.

 In November 2013, he joined TP Mazembe on a five-year deal.

-On 23 December 2019, 33-year old Kamwendo announced his retirement from football.
+On 23 December 2019, 33-year old Kamwendo announced his retirement from football.After hanging up his boots,Kamwendo transitioned into coaching where he has gained valuable experience with several teams,including Mighty Wanderers, Bangwe United and currently Creck Sporting.